-- \ Volunteer organizations' activities should fall under one of the following five categories. - Activities to promote welfare to support of their choice

-- 2. Activities to promote environmental preservation and environmental education - 3.
+- + Volunteer organizations' activities should fall under one of the following five categories. - 1.
+Activities to promote welfare - 2.
+Activities to promote environmental preservation and environmental education - 3.
 Activities to promote urban development - 4.
 Activities to advance arts and culture - 5.
-Activities to enhance the health and safety of children
+Activities to enhance the health and safety of children total value of receipts contributed to the cause for each organization of their choice